anshanzhaoqian/make_openwrt_for_myself/README.md

 # make_openwrt_for_myself
-the code is from https://github.com/coolsnowwolf/lede
+the code is copied from https://github.com/x-wrt/x-wrt/

+the bin file is made for Xiaomi Mi WiFi R3